For Families

 Damaged or lost?

-Stop using the device and contact your school office right away.
+Stop using the device and contact your school office.
 Loaners are usually available so schoolwork doesn't get interrupted.